Political Science (POLS)

 Prerequisite: Junior standing; completion of GE Area A with grades of C- or better; one course in GE Area B4 with a grade of C- or better (GE Area B1 for students on the 2019-20 or earlier catalogs); and one lower-division course in GE Area D.

 Investigation of China's political history with close attention to past and present U.S.-China relations.
 Topics include the conflict over Taiwan, territorial disputes in the South China Sea, and ongoing economic cooperation and competition, concerning trade and debt.
+Course may be offered in classroom-based, online, or hybrid format.
 4 lectures.
 Fulfills GE Upper-Division D (GE Area D5 for students on the 2019-20 or earlier catalogs).

 POLS 338.
 Critical Issues in American Politics.
 4 units